dineshmanideep/Parallel-random-forest/report.md

 7. Parallelism performance metrics (only speedup)

 # Benchmark Results and Graphs

+## About Dataset
+Dry beans prediction - predict type of bean based on some classifications 3848 samples
+16 numerical features
+categorical output feature

+## Benchmarks
 (each will have some text introducing why this results are important, then a graph image, then the results)
 1. Speedup discussion between varying number of trees (with progress bar) (2, 10, 100, 200 trees)
 2. Speedup discussion between varying number of samples (100, 500, 1500, 3500)